andrewsunglaekim/event-loop-workshop/readme.md

 console.log(number);
 ```

+Pretty simple javascript.
+A simple arithmetic method stored into a variable and then subsequently logged.

 We could say with a pretty high degree of certainty that this code would never pause in the middle of it's evaluation.
+Let's come back to this code when we know a bit more a execution context and the call stack.

 ## execution context
 Execution context is defined as the environment in which JavaScript code is executed.
 The JavaScript engine creates a global execution context before it starts to execute any code(think `main.js` or `script.js`).
 From that point on, a new execution context gets created every time a function is executed, as the engine parses through your code.